gepheum/buckwheat/README.md

 ### The better option than `toEqual` has weaker type safety

-When testing objects we think it's better to only look at properties explicitly set in the matcher than to use deep object equality.
+When testing objects, we think it's better to only look at properties explicitly set in the matcher than to use deep object equality.
 The reasons are outlined [here](#only-test-fields-explicitly-set-in-the-matcher).
 So Earl's [`toHaveSubset`](https://earl.fun/api/api-reference.html#tohavesubset-this-validators-object-subset-subset-void)